LelushiaMiley/CthullhuBotPyWeb/README.md

 # CthullhuBotPyWeb
-CthulhuBotPy but was a web application instead of a desktop app.
+CthulhuBotPy but as a web application instead of a desktop app.